Brioche Hot Cross Buns

 Instructions

 - Add the flour, remaining sugar, spices, vanilla, salt, and eggs to the milk mixture.
-Fit the stand mixer with a dough hook attachment and mix on low speed until a thick and shaggy dough forms.
+Fit the stand mixer with a dough hook and mix on low speed until a thick, shaggy dough forms.
+530 g all-purpose flour, 3 large eggs, 1 ½ teaspoon salt, 1 tsp vanilla extract, 1 ½ teaspoon ground cinnamon, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg, ⅛ teaspoon ground cloves

-- Pull the dough from the bowl onto a lightly floured work space and form it into a ball.
-I like to tuck the dough under itself a few times to capture all the raisins.
-Place the dough ball into a large, greased bowl.
-Cover it with a lid or plastic wrap and let the dough rise in a warm spot for approximately 1 ½ – 2 hours until doubled in size.
+- Pull the dough onto a lightly floured surface and form it into a ball, tucking the dough under itself a few times to capture any stray raisins.
+Place the dough ball into a large greased bowl, cover with a lid or plastic wrap, and let it rise in a warm spot for 1½-2 hours until doubled in size.

-- Punch down the dough and refrigerate it for 8-12 hours for the best flavor, then shape them the next day.
-Alternatively, go right to shaping.
+- Punch down the dough and refrigerate for 8 to 12 hours for the best flavor.
+Alternatively, place the dough in the fridge for just 20-30 minutes to chill the butter slightly and then go straight to shaping.

 Shaping

-- Preheat the oven to 350°F/ 180°C standard oven.
-Mix the ingredients for the crosses into a paste.
-Scoop it into a small piping bag with a small tip or a ziplock bag with the tip cut off.
-Pipe the crosses onto the tops of the buns.
+- Preheat the oven to 350°F / 180°C standard oven.
+Mix the flour and water for the crosses into a thick paste and transfer to a piping bag with a small round tip, or a zip-lock bag with the corner snipped.
+Pipe crosses across the tops of the buns.
+32 g all-purpose flour, 30 g water

 Just a question before I begin.
 I notice the amount of dough is increased from the non-brioche recipe but the amount of fruit remains the same.
 Is it because of the richness of the dough?
 Or perhaps another reason?